Architecture

 - Frontend can evolve UX without changing backend invariants.

-- Runtime can evolve game rendering/input handling without changing marketplace and payout logic.
+- Runtime repositories can evolve game rendering/input handling without changing marketplace and payout logic.

-- Backend can enforce security, replay protection, and policy controls in one place.
+- Backend can enforce security, replay protection, rewards eligibility, and policy controls in one place.